RobColeman/classifier_AB_testing_sc/README.md

 Some tools for AB testing classifiers in scala

-Frequentist Hypothesis testing tools are working for all metrics except for MCC Bayesian AB just started
+Frequentist Hypothesis testing tools are working for all metrics except for MCC.

+Bayesian AB just started.